-was named after an Australian Shepherd.
+THE MILO FOUNDATION was named after a beloved Australian Shepherd.
 Milo was five weeks old when Lynne Tingle discovered that her puppy was both deaf and blind.
 Despite concerns from friends and family, Lynne was determined to give Milo a good life.

-Given a chance to live, Milo became a happy, beloved dog.
-The experience with Milo led Lynne to learn about other animals who needed a chance- abandoned and stray dogs and cats who fill city shelters- which led to the founding of the nonprofit no-kill sanctuary: The Milo Foundation.
+Given a chance to live, Milo became a cherished, much-loved dog.
+The experience with Milo led Lynne to learn about other animals who needed a chance--abandoned and stray dogs and cats who fill city shelters--which led to the founding of the The Milo Foundation, in August of 1994.

 After a full and happy life, Milo passed away in August of 1998.
 He was the perfect spirit and namesake for a sanctuary dedicated to saving the lives of creatures who deserved, like Milo, a chance at a good life.

 Today, The Milo Foundation is an established 501(c)(3) non-profit, no-kill organization providing an alternative for homeless pets throughout California, and occasionally beyond.
 In addition to community education, volunteer opportunities, and adoption services, Milo provides provides sanctuary for animals needing more time and space to have a quality of life until the special homes they need can be found.